 In short, we want to support you to own the term composer, and to crack on with the most important thing — creating!

-This award is a small-scale grant to help composers get their new work to the next stage.
-It can be used for making one-off purchases of materials, studio time, software or courses.
+This Awards provided small-scale grants to help composers get their new work to the next stage, for making one-off purchases of materials, studio time, software or courses.

-This annual award is given to a UK-based composer for an outstanding new work created through one of our artist development programmes.
+This annual Award was given to a UK-based composer for an outstanding new work created through one of our artist development programmes.

-The British Music Collection is an exciting and diverse online space for UK-based composers create profiles representing themselves and their works.
-Join a constantly expanding archive of the most important names in UK composition, and take advantage of the unique opportunities a profile provides.
+The British Music Collection is an exciting and diverse online space for UK-based composers to create profiles which represent themselves and their works.
+Join a constantly expanding archive of the most important names in UK composition, and take advantage of the unique opportunities provided.

-The Sampler is the leading hub for the UK new music scene, bringing together extraordinary new music activity from DIY nights, to livestreamed festivals, to workshops, sound installations and editorial.
-You can list your new music events to reach dedicated audiences, and check out curious editorial, reviews, and playlists.
+The Sampler is the leading hub for the UK new music scene, bringing together extraordinary activity from DIY nights and live-streamed festivals, to workshops and sound installations.
+You can list your events to reach dedicated audiences, and check out opportunities, editorial, reviews, and playlists.